matthewwithanm/jquery.parallaxin/README.md

 bounds within which the element should move.
 This means you can easily create a "window" whose contents move at a different speed, but whose edges are never seen.

+Generally, you would use this plugin on an absolutely positioned element that was bigger than its container.